DDD Academy

 Here are some of the ideas that you will get from the workshop:

-<li>Algebraic domain modeling</li>
+<li>Algebraic domain modelling</li>

 <li>Expression based programming</li>